uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### Data confidentiality
 - The right people have access to the right data (as defined in section "Data")
-- A tenant can not access other tenant's data
+- A tenant can not access other data of other tenants

 ### Extensibility
-- An engineers with no previous knowledge about the system but only about the technology used should be able to contribute & fix within days not weeks
+- An engineers with no previous knowledge about the system but only about the technology used should be able to contribute and fix within days not weeks

 ### Flexibility
-- The parts that face the participants is optimized as white label website which makes it easy to add custom branding
+- The part that face the participants is optimized as a white label website which makes it easy to add custom branding
-- The structure of the pools varies between primary users, which means that the data collection from participants have to be configurable (custom on-boarding process)
+- The structure of the pools varies between tenants, which means that the data collection from participants have to be configurable (custom on-boarding process)
-- The structure of the experiments varies between primary users
+- The structure of the experiments varies between tenants

 ### Auditing
 - Every activity that mutates data is logged and kept in an activity log